Yuvaranithulasingam/ODD2023-DataScience-Ex-03/README.md

 #### STEP 4:
    Describe the dataframe.
 #### STEP 5:
-   Do plots like boxplots,countplot,distribution plot,histogram plot
+   Do plots like boxplots,countplot,distribution plot,histogram plot.

 ## PROGRAM: